 A. Ownership: Directly or indirectly owns 25 percent or more of the equity interest.
 If no persons meet that 25 percent threshold, then no individuals would need to be identified.
 These numbers may be lowered due to each institutions’ specific requirements.
 For example, a high risk business may warrant a deeper dive and therefore the threshold for beneficial ownership may be lower than the required 25% for individual ownership.
 Hence, this is one of the reasons that solid KYC and CIP is paramount.

 B. Control: An individual that exercises control over a legal entity such as, executive officer, senior manager or trustee.
+If there is no ownership identified above the threshold, then there must be a controlling person.

 - Understanding the nature of the relationship is also something that has already been added to a quality anti-money laundering program in the form of a risk-based approach.
 Most all institutions have implemented some type of risk matrix to establish a risk rating of the customer.
 Similar to customer ID and verification, little is new here.